Dr. Pamela's Blog

 Of course, we want a robust immune response to any pathogenic invader; however, as with many things in life, too much of a good thing can be problematic.
 We need a way to curb our immune response, and one of the important players in this is the T regulatory (Treg) cells.
 Along with a healthy gut microbiome, adaptogens bolster our T regulatory cells7 to help modulate our immune response and prevent over-inflammation.

-What we are seeing in this current COVID-19 pandemic is an upregulation of the inflammasome NLRP3 and subsequent increases in inflammatory cytokines especially Il-1ß and Il-18.
+What we are seeing in this current pandemic is an upregulation of the inflammasome NLRP3 and subsequent increases in inflammatory cytokines especially Il-1ß and Il-18.
 This leads to the cytokine storm that is so very damaging to our lungs and causes some of the most distressing symptoms of this particular virus.
 The main purpose of the inflammasome is to detect viral proteins, so it is important to note that it is the virus itself that causes this cytokine storm.
-While there hasn’t been time to study the effects of herbs on COVID-19 specifically, there have been studies on the effects of adaptogens on the NLRP3 inflammasome.
+While there hasn’t been time to study the effects of herbs on the current coronavirus specifically, there have been studies on the effects of adaptogens on the NLRP3 inflammasome.
 Rhodiola has been shown to have a calming or dampening effect on NLRP3 with subsequent decrease of Il-1 ß levels.8

 The immune system uses reactive oxygen species (ROS), hydrogen peroxide, and other inflammatory substances to kill bacteria, viruses, and virally infected cells.
 Adaptogens contain a diverse array of carotenoids, flavonoids, and phytosterols, which offer direct protection to our own cells from the oxidative stress produced by the immune system.
 Both ginseng and Mucuna pruriens, a traditional adaptogenic herb from India, have shown their mettle in mitigating ROS.9,10